 Other than general maintenance, the steam wand, filter baskets, portafilter, shower screen, storage tray, drip tray, coffee puck, outer housing tray, and cup warming tray also need to be removed and cleaned regularly as well.

 You can find the instructions in detail here.
+Or watch my video below:

 Main Competitors – How Does It Compare?